CliMA/CalibrateEmulateSample.jl/docs/src/examples/sinusoid_example.md

 ### Random Features
 An alternative emulator can be created with random features (RF).
-Random features can approximate a Gaussian process with improved scaling properties, making them more suitable for for higher dimensional problems.
+Random features can approximate a Gaussian process with improved scaling properties, making them more suitable for higher dimensional problems.
 We use a Vector Random Features emulator here, chosen because we find it is a reasonable approximation to the Gaussian process emulator above.
 For new problems, you may need to play around with these parameter choices.
 More information can be found [here](https://clima.github.io/CalibrateEmulateSample.jl/dev/random_feature_emulator/).